vinayak-7-0-3/Tidal-DL-Telegram/README.md

 pip install -r requirements.txt python -m bot
 ```
-- For Database URL use Heroku Postgres or ElephantSQL
+- For Database URL use Heroku Postgres (if on Heroku) or ElephantSQL

 ## Variables Details
 **-> Required variables**